mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 A brief glimpse of her death flashed in my mind, and all the myriad emotions that went with it, crammed into a moment.
 Ginnu saw my stare, heard my silence, and understood.

-Hae voice perked up, "_You_ know Melna?"

 "She took me in when I woke up in Heiko," I said, grasping at my own voice for answers, "We fled with Pomri to Rudjan, but then we were separated.
 Pomri wounded a slaver that tried to kidnap me, so we hid and fled back to Heiko."

-I felt a sense of pride.
+A wave of pride flowed through me.
 "I heard Melna on my listener.
 Speaking to all of us.
 She prepared her people for what was to come.
-And she bought my people enough time to save most of them."
+And she bought us Ulukomai enough time to save most of them."

-Thi lit up.
-"Did she survive the explosion?"

-I remained silent and hae face returned to its position.
+"How did she die?"
+Thi asked, turning her head toward me.
+I remained silent but hae gaze held its link to me.

+"The last time I saw her, she was fighting with their leader.
+A tall man with a fancy stick.
+I couldn't help, else I would have been shot like some of the others."

+Thi returned hae head to comfortable.
 "Nothing would have stopped her," thi said.
 "She knew her people were in danger and that was enough."

 In a slow gesture, thi grasped my hands with hae own and held silence between our palms.
 I searched for her spirit, for Kipnu and Pomri, for my mother.
 But there was only absence.